wp-plugins/contact-us-page-contact-people/readme.txt

 * Add unique contact forms for profiles.
 * Use the power of these 2 great contact plugins to create unique contact forms.

-= In-Plugin-Style for Grid View =
+= Profile Card Point and Click Layout and Style =

-* WYSIWYG editor for creating a unique style for the people / profile Grid View placeholders.
-Fully independent of any Theme’s style sheets.
+* Point and Click editor for creating a unique Profile card style.
+Fully independent of any Themes style sheets.
-* Upload custom icons - ‘No Image’ and contact icons.
+* Upload custom icons - Default image and contact icons.

 = People Contact Profile Shortcode =

-This great feature enables you to add any profile contact extract (Grid View) to ay post or page via the plugins shortcode function.
+This great feature enables you to add any profile card to any post or page via the plugins shortcode function.
 Features:

-* Contact Profile shows in the sale Grid View format that is shows on the Contact Us page.
+* Contact Profile shows in the same Card style that is shows on the Contact Us page.
-* Add multiple Contact Profiles to a single page.
+* Add multiple Contact Profiles cards to a single page.
-* Set width in px for the Contact Profile Grid View placeholder.
+* Set width in px for the Contact Profile Card.
-* Set Grid View Placeholder alignment on page, includes text wrap left or right.
+* Set Profile card alignment on page, includes text wrap left or right.
-* Set Grid View  Placeholder padding top, bottom, left and right.
+* Set Profile card padding top, bottom, left and right.

+= Contact People Ultimate =
+The Ultimate WordPress plugin for creating and displaying Contact Profiles for Groups of People, Organization, Company Departments, Stores, branch locations – just about any Grouping that you want to create

+* Create unlimited Groups and assign Profiles to Groups
+* Assign a single Profile to any number of Groups
+* Sort Profile order within each Group
+* Groups shortcode – Insert Groups in any page or post.
+* Insert multiple groups per pages or posts.
+* Shortcode point and click display editor.
+* Set the number of Profiles per row in each group
+* Show or don’t show Google map with Group
+* Show or don’t show Group title above Profiles

 = Localization =